lanimall/docker-samples/terracotta-ee-4x/README.md

 ### Two Terracotta nodes (active / mirror)

-0 - if you haven't already, stop the single node that may still be running
+0 - (optional) If you haven't already, stop the single node that may still be running

 ```bash
 docker stop tsa_singlenode